 Emma - Parents Helpline Manager

-Emma has spent her career in helpline services and for more than 10 years has been at managing our team of volunteers on the Parents Helpline.
-She makes sure we have enough people and they have the right resources to offer parents the best possible advice service.
+Emma has spent her career in helpline services and for more than 10 years has been managing our team of volunteers on the Parents Helpline.
+She makes sure we have enough people and the right resources to offer parents the best possible advice service.

 Barbara - Parents Helpline Training and Quality Officer